 Associate designer Brian Weiberg converted interior designer David Michael Miller’s sketches into formal design drawings for elements throughout the house, including the living room’s wood-plank-clad fireplace.
 Superlite Block–which provided the original concrete blocks–fabricated identical blocks for repairs Pioneer Masonry made throughout the home.
 The room’s rug is from Bellbridge in Benicia, California, while the striped pillow material is Ralph Lauren Home and the organic-form print is by Brenda Antin.

-In the living room, a Tucker & Marks sofa and a pair of John Himmel Decorative Arts armchairs are arranged around a table from Hewn.
+In this modern organic living room, a Tucker & Marks sofa and a pair of John Himmel Decorative Arts armchairs are arranged around a table from Hewn.
 Nature is the focus on the mantel with a Mimmo Rotella clamshell, a sculpture from John Salibello in New York and fossils from Lebreton Gallery.
 The rug is by Beauvais Carpets.

 An hand-oil-rubbed-bronze- clad fireplace is inset into built-in mahogany bookcases in the den, where midcentury tall-backed chairs from Homenature are teamed with a graphic rug from Doris Leslie Blau.